IsakLundstrom/D7041E-Mini-Project/README.md

-# Emotion and gender speech audio classification using CNN and NN - D7041E Mini Project
+# Emotion and gender speech audio classification using CNN, NN and SVM - D7041E Mini Project

 This the self choosen mini project for the course D7041E, Applied Artificial Intelligence, Lp2, H22 at LTU.
-The project choosen was to be able to classify emotion and gender from a data set of speech audio files, i.e. the RAVDESS Emotional speech audio dataset, using a CNN and a NN.
+The project choosen was to be able to classify emotion and gender from a data set of speech audio files, i.e. the RAVDESS Emotional speech audio dataset, using a CNN, a NN and a SVM.

 ## Requirments